Skip to content

 Start the node⚓︎

 To test starting the node in interactive mode, we will make use of pre-built script cnode.sh.
 This script automatically determines whether to start the node as a relay or block producer (if the required pool keys are present in the $CNODE_HOME/priv/pool/<POOL_NAME> as mentioned above).
+If the <MITHRIL_DOWNLOAD> variable is set to 'Y' it will download the latest snapshot from a Mithril aggregator to speed up the blockchain synchronization.
 The script contains a user-defined variable CPU_CORES which determines the number of CPU cores the node will use upon start-up:

 ######################################